OfficeDev/office-js-docs-pr/docs/design/toggle.md

-# Toggle Component in Office UI Fabric
+# Toggle component in Office UI Fabric

 Toggles represent a physical switch to turn things on or off.
-Use Toggles to present two mutually exclusive options (e.g. on/off), where choosing an option results in an immediate action.
+Use Toggles to present two mutually exclusive options (for example, on and off), where choosing an option results in an immediate action.

 #### Example: Toggle in a task pane